-The Fair Work (Building Industry - Accreditation Scheme) Regulation 2016 (The Regulation) establishes an appeals process for the Scheme.
+The Building Industry (Improving Productivity) (Accreditation Scheme) Rules 2019 (the Rules) establishes an appeals process for the Scheme.
 If you are affected by a decision of the Federal Safety Commissioner, you may apply for a review of that decision.

 More information on the appeals process, including the list of reviewable decisions, is available in the fact sheet How to Appeal a Decision of the Federal Safety Commissioner.